 Anna McMullan (1993, 38) calls the space of the 1986 What Where a space of memory or fantasy, and like the other dramas discussed here it is certainly not a 'realistic' space.
 The radical nature of Asmus's productions is starkly revealed when they are contrasted with the Beckett on Film (2001) production of What Where, directed by Damien O'Donnell.
 Post-production editing enabled O'Donnell to have the same actor playing the three personae Bem, Bim and Bom, who can appear on screen together.
 O'Donnell's adaptation is set in a three-dimensional room whose walls are lined with bookshelves, like a library.
-The set is well-lit, and the furnishings, costumes and neon lighting allude to the spaces of television science fiction (reminiscent of space station cabins in Star Trek: Deep Space Nine (1993-9), for example), and help to suggest an oppressive future society that befits the story of repeated interrogations that the text tells.
+The set is well-lit, and the furnishings, costumes and neon lighting allude to the spaces of television science fiction (reminiscent of space station cabins in Star Trek: Deep Space Nine (1993-99), for example), and help to suggest an oppressive future society that befits the story of repeated interrogations that the text relates.
 The textures are hard, shiny, and lit by a predominantly harsh white light that shows a functional high-tech space with a coherent design signature.
+Choices of shot type, lighting and composition have very different effects, as comparison between adaptations can show.
+Moreover, these choices invite work on the specificities of visual media and the intermedial relationships between those media.